File IQ Version 10.3+ - Sizing UI

 Backups to Preserve: How many backups are kept in the Cloud Storage.

 The above inputs can be approximations.
-You can run the Sizing Tool later against the data presented in the File IQ dashboards and make any adjustments necessary.
+You can run the Sizing Spreadsheet later against the data presented in the File IQ dashboards and make any adjustments necessary.

-Using these inputs, the Sizing Tool provides the following minimum virtual machine requirements on the File IQ VM Sizing worksheet tab:
+Using these inputs, the Sizing Spreadsheet provides the following minimum virtual machine requirements on the File IQ VM Sizing worksheet tab:

-Instance Type: Including number of vCPUs and amount of Memory required.
+Instance Type: Including the number of vCPUs and the amount of Memory required.

 Cache Disk Size